WebDevJohn23/react-portfolio/README.md

 This project is a personal portfolio built with **React (Vite)** and powered by a **Headless WordPress backend** using **Advanced Custom Fields (ACF)**.
 It demonstrates how to fetch structured content from a CMS and render it dynamically on a modern frontend.

-The goal was to create a fast, maintainable portfolio site while showing familiarity with:

-- React component architecture
-- Working with REST APIs
-- Clean, readable code
-- A headless CMS workflow
-- External service integrations (EmailJS)

 ---

 ## 🚀 Features